girip11/python_learning/python3_oop/9_10_design_patterns/creational/1_abstract_factory.md

 ## When to use this pattern

-* In scenarios where you have to choose an implementation based on a criteria like operating system, database backends, localizations etc.
+- In scenarios where you have to choose an implementation based on a criteria like operating system, database backends, localizations etc.

-* Abstract factory will abstract the creation of the object based on the settings in the application configuration or environment variables etc.
+- Abstract factory will abstract the creation of the object based on the settings in the application configuration or environment variables etc.

-* Client will never request for a particular concrete implementation.
+- Client will never request for a particular concrete implementation.

-## Example 1

-* When developing an application using a web framework that provides support for multiple database backends like mariadb, postgresql, sqlite etc, the application code will call methods like insert, delete on database objects.

-* Application code will never mention that they need a mariadb database object.
-Instead they request a database object for interacting with the database.
-This interface is usually the abstract factory.

-* Abstract factory can returna an instance of the concrete class depending on the configuration or environment variable.

-## Example 2
+## Example

-* Suppose you want to run a script to install a particular software on multiple operating systems.
+- Suppose you want to create a socket object as well as file object on multiple operating systems.
-* We have written an installer class for each of windows, linux and unix based systems.
-* When the main code calls for installing software, depending on the value of `sys.platform` abstract factory can return the correct installer object
+- Abstract factory in this case will define methods like `createSocket`, `createFile`, while the concrete factories will be created for each of the OS windows, linux and unix.
+- Based on the configuration or environment variable, appropriate concrete factory will be instantiated and that will be used by the client.

 ```Python
 # This snippet is just to give an idea on abstract factory pattern